alvaroaleman/static-kas/README.md

 EOF
 ```
 3. Use `kubectl` or any other standard client to interact with the static kas: `kubectl --kubeconfig=/tmp/kk get pod`

+# Multiple dumps

+If you have a folder with multiple dumps, you can add the `--kubeconfig=/tmp/kk` arg which will makke `static-kas` discover
+all dumps in there, create a kubeconfig with a context for each of them and write it to the passed location.